 Let’s take mobile football betting as an example and a fixture between Liverpool and Fulham.

-Naturally, Liverpool are large favourites for this game with the Paddy Power app offering the following odds for the Match Result market:
+Naturally, Liverpool is large favourites for this game on the Paddy Power app offering the following odds for the Match Result market:

 Liverpool – 1/12